patrickcfwhite/project-3/README.md

 })
 ```

 Our goal was to be able to make the User as personal as possible.
-This was so users were able make their individual profile pages as rich as possible without giving too much away about them.
+This was so users would be able make their individual profile pages as rich as possible without giving too much away about them.
 However, certain areas about the User need to be protected, including to us as the developers who had direct access to the database.
 In order to implement this, additional features were added to the model itself to protect Users:

   1. Shown in the model above, the `username` and `email` fields have been distinguished as being `unique=True`.
-This was implemented using the Mongoose Unique Validator plugin whereby Users would be unable to register with the same email address or with an existing username.
+This was implemented using the Mongoose Unique Validator plugin, whereby Users would be unable to register with the same email address or with an existing username.

   2. We also used the Mongoose Hidden plugin for protecting the passwords of our users.
 Retrieving any user from the developer perspective reduces credibility to protecting data.
 Using this plugin, although we as the developers can access the users who are stored into the database, the password field would not be available.